 City Vision University is the accredited Internet-based distance learning program of TechMission.
 Its mission is to provide radically affordable Christian education to underserved communities via distance learning.
 It offers practical education in Business Administration, Addiction Studies, Nonprofit Management Urban Missions, and Technology Ministry.
 The university is based in Kansas City, Missouri.

 In 2008, Rescue College became a program of TechMission and was renamed City Vision College.
 In fall of that year, it began to offer an Addiction Studies program that had been developed in partnership with the NET Institute.
 It provides training in the Twelve Core Functions of the Substance Abuse Counselor, and is designed to prepare students to attain the Certified Addiction Counselor credential in the states in which they reside.

 Enrollment is open year round in the university's certificate or degree programs.
-Students may pursue a Bachelor of Arts degree in Missions with an urban ministry emphasis, a Bachelor of Science in Nonprofit Management, a Bachelor of Science in Addiction Studies, or a Master's in Technology and Ministry.
+Students may pursue certificates or bachelor's degrees in Business Administration, Addiction Studies, Nonprofit Management, or Urban Missions; an associate's degree in Business Administration; or a Master's in Technology and Ministry.

 Certificates are awarded to students who complete 30 hours of courses in one of these areas of concentration but do not have sufficient transfer credits to earn a degree.
 Individual courses can also be taken for personal enrichment and professional development.

 Several courses can be used to fulfill the initial educational requirements of the CFRE credential for fundraising professionals and its on-going continuing education requirements.
 The university is also an Approved Academic Education Provider for NAADAC, the association for addictions professionals.